An autopsy performed on 34-year-old Kristy Huddleston showed she died from a gunshot wound to the head.

 "We are still looking into it," she said.
 "There are some things we will need to finish up."

-The grand jury will decide whether Huddleston will be indicted on charges of murder, attempted aggravated murder and attempted murder, soliciting aggravated murder, soliciting murder and possession of a silencer.
+The grand jury will decide whether Huddleston will be indicted on charges of soliciting aggravated murder, soliciting murder and possession of a silencer.

 "Even though we are not finished with our investigation, the case can still be presented before the grand jury," Carlson said.

-The district attorney's office believes Huddleston tried to hire someone to kill his wife prior to the shooting.
+The district attorney's office believes Huddleston tried to hire someone to kill his wife before the shooting.

-Kristy Huddleston worked as a nurse case manager at the U.S. Department of Veterans Affairs.
-She aided returning military veterans in reintegrating into the community following their service.
+Kristy Huddleston worked as a nurse case manager at the Southern Oregon Rehabilitation Center & Clinics in White City.
+She helped returning military veterans reintegrate into the community following their service.

-Murder carries a mandatory minimum sentence of 25 years, attempted aggravated murder carries a 10-year sentence and attempted murder carries a mandatory sentence of 71/2 years.
+Murder carries a mandatory minimum sentence of 25 years, attempted aggravated murder carries a 10-year sentence and attempted murder carries a mandatory minimum sentence of 7.5 years.